fadallar/my-aws-workshop/aws-networking/ModuleOneCore.md

 ## Security Group

-A Security Group is a stateful virtual firewall that controls inbound and outbound netwrok traffic to AWS Resources and Amazon EC2 Instances.
+A Security Group is a stateful virtual firewall that controls inbound and outbound network traffic to AWS Resources and Amazon EC2 Instances.
 All EC2 Instances are launched with a security group.
 By default when you create a new security group no inbound traffic is allowed, until you add an inbound security rule, and an outbound rule is added that allows all outbound traffic

 In this workshop we will create security groups for an hypothecial workload comprised of an HTTP LoadBalancer, Web Frontend, and a MySQL Database.
 We will also be planning for a Linux Bastion Host.

+It is important to note that these Security Groups are solely used for the demo puporse and do not represent Best Practices !!!.

 The security groups will be configured as such